 A Sensory Petting Zoo allows visitors an opportunity to interact and touch various types of friendly non-threatening animals through a guided hands-on educational program.
-Our sensory petting zoo will be available by appointment in 2018.
+Our sensory petting zoo will be available by appointment in Fall 2018.

 Contact with animals has been proven to be calming, therapeutic and can reduce stress.
 Research has shown that playing with or petting animals can increase levels of the stress-reducing hormone oxytocin and decrease levels of the stress-inducing hormone cortisol.